 Madeleine also works on behalf of stroke and cancer victims whose conditions have to failed to be diagnosed or been misdiagnosed, as well as for families of people who have died due to medical negligence.

-Whether handling her own caseload, overseeing the work of junior solicitors and executives or carrying out the national mesh co-ordinator role, Madeleine’s focus is on making sure all cases are thoroughly and exhaustedly investigated so that clients who have sustained a life changing injury are awarded the utmost compensation.
+Whether handling her own caseload, overseeing the work of junior solicitors and executives or carrying out the national mesh co-ordinator role, Madeleine’s focus is on making sure all cases are thoroughly investigated so that clients who have sustained a life-changing injury are awarded the utmost compensation.

 Madeleine is proud of Thompsons’ close links with the Labour movement and that the firm only works on behalf of those who have been injured.
 Madeleine’s favourite aspect of being a Thompsons solicitor is being able to support clients through what is often a harrowing and stressful period in their lives.